Hospital at Home

 How the service is provided

-Once you have been referred to Hospital at Home, you may be visited at home and/or given a remote monitoring kit to monitor your condition.
+Once you have been referred to Hospital at Home, you may be visited at home and / or given a remote monitoring kit to monitor your condition.

 When your treatment ends

-You will be assessed by the medical team before being discharged.
+You will be assessed by our medical team before being discharged.
 We will send a discharge summary to your GP explaining what care you have received.
 You will need to return any monitoring equipment we provide to Doccla.

 Who is eligible for the service?